yonilevy/branchtodo/README.md

 # branchtodo
-A python script helping keeping track of TODOs added to code on current branch.
+A python3 script helping keeping track of TODOs added to code on current branch.

 ### Installation
 ```bash